 - b.
 In order for family planning-related services to be reimbursed at the FMAP rate they must be defined as those services generally performed as part of, or as follow-up to, a family planning service for contraception.
 Such services are provided because a "family planning-related" problem was identified/diagnosed during a routine/periodic family planning visit.
 These expenditures should be entered in Column (B) on the appropriate waiver sheets.
 Four kinds of family planning related services are recognized: - i.
-A colposcopy (and procedures done with/during a colposcopy) or repeat Pap smear performed as a follow-up to an abnormal Pap smear which is done as part of a routine/periodic family planning visit. - ii.
+A colposcopy (and procedures done with/during a colposcopy) orrepeat Pap smear performed as a follow-up to an abnormal Pap smear which is done as part of a routine/periodic family planning visit. - ii.
 Treatment/drugs for STIs, except for HIV/AIDS and hepatitis, where the STIs are identified/diagnosed during a routine/periodic family planning visit.
 A follow-up visit/encounter for the treatment/drugs may be covered at the applicable Federal matching rate for the State.
-Subsequent follow- up visits to rescreen for STIs based on the Centers for

-- Disease Control and Prevention guidelines may be covered at the applicable Federal matching rate for the State. - iii.
+Subsequent follow- up visits to rescreen for STIs based on the Centers for Disease Control and Prevention guidelines may be covered at the applicable Federal matching rate for the State. - iii.
 Treatment/drugs for vaginal infections/disorders, other lower genital tract and genital skin infections/disorders, and urinary tract infections, where these conditions are identified/diagnosed during a routine/periodic family planning visit.
-A follow-up visit/encounter for the treatment/drugs may be covered at the applicable Federal matching rate for the State. - iv.
+A follow-up visit/encounter for the treatment/drugs may be covered at the applicable Federal matching rate for the State.

+- iv.
 Treatment of major complications such as: - 1.
-Treatment of a perforated uterus due to an intrauterine device insertion; - 2.
-Treatment of severe menstrual bleeding caused by a Depo-Provera injection requiring a dilation and curettage; or - 3.
+Treatment of a perforated uterus due to an intrauterine device insertion: - 2 Treatment of severe menstrual bleeding caused by aDepo-Provera injection requiring a dilation and curettage; or - 3.
 Treatment of surgical or anesthesia-related complications during a sterilization procedure. - c.
-FFP will not be available for the costs of any services, items, or procedures that do not meet the requirements specified above, even if family planning clinics or providers provide them.
+FFP will not be available for the costs of any services, items, or procedures that donot meet the requirements specified above, even if family planning clinics or providers provide them.
 For example, in the instance of testing for STIs as part of a family planning visit, FFP will be available at the 90 percent Federal matching rate.
 The match rate for the subsequent treatment would be paid at the applicable Federal matching rate for the State.
 For testing or treatment not associated with a family planning visit, no FFP will be available. - d.
-CMS will provide FFP at the appropriate 50 percent administrative match rate for general administration costs, such as, but not limited to, claims processing, eligibility assistance and determinations, outreach, program development, evaluation, and program monitoring and reporting. - 64.
+CMS will provide FFP at the appropriate 50 percent administrative match rate for general administration costs, such as, but not limited to, claims processing, eligibility assistance and determinations, outreach, program development, evaluation, and program monitoring and reporting. - 59.
 Extent of FFP for IPC Services.
-CMS shall provide FFP for services described in STC 27 for women enrolled in the IPC component of the Demonstration at the state's regular federal matching rate. - budget Neutrality Monitoring Tool.
-The state must provide CMS with quarterly budget neutrality status updates, including established baseline and member months data, using the Budget Neutrality Monitoring Tool provided through the performance metrics database and analytics (PMDA) system.
-The tool incorporates the "Schedule C Report" for comparing the demonstration's actual expenditures to the budget neutrality expenditure limits described in section 2.
-CMS will provide technical assistance, upon request. - 66.
-Claiming Period.
-The state will report all claims for expenditures subject to the budget neutrality agreement (including any cost settlements) within two years after the calendar quarter in which the state made the expenditures.
-All claims for services during the demonstration period (including any cost settlements) must be made within two years after the conclusion or termination of the demonstration.
-During the latter two-year period, the state will continue to identify separately net expenditures related to dates of service during the operation of the demonstration on the CMS-64 waiver forms in order to properly account for these expenditures in determining budget neutrality.
+CMS shall provide FFP for services described in STC 27 for women enrolled in the IPC component of the Demonstration at the state's regular federal matching rate. - 60.
+Demonstration Years.
+Demonstration Years (DY) for this demonstration are defined in the Demonstration Years table below.